pasidunethmina/pasidunethmina/README.md

 # 👋 Hi, I'm Pasidu Nethmina

-**I am a third-year undergraduate in Electronic and Telecommunication Engineering at the University of Moratuwa, with a strong focus on Computer Vision, Machine Learning, and Robotics.
+**I am a third-year undergraduate in Electronic and Telecommunication Engineering at the University of Moratuwa, with a strong focus on Machine Learning, Computer Vision, IoT and Robotics.
 I am passionate about building intelligent systems that bridge software and hardware to solve real-world problems, and I’m driven by innovation at the intersection of AI and embedded technologies.**

 ## 🔧 Skills